minerllabs/minerl/docs/source/environments/index.rst

 :code:`ESC`
 ************************

-The :code:`ESC` action is used to end the episode.
+The :code:`ESC` action may be used in some environments to end the episode (e.g., BASALT environments).
+Otherwise it does nothing.

 :code:`inventory`
 ************************